 - 6. Most instructors like to have a cover page, and not have any exam problems on the first sheet.
 This leaves room for a page of instructions and a page of formulas and constants.
 In two column style, I call each column a page.
 To deliberately end the page, as I did after item 5, use \eject or \vfill\eject.
 To make sure to end the whole side, even in two column mode, use \clearpage instead. - 7.
-Please note that TEX, IATEX, and emacs cannot be used directly on encrypted files.
+Please note that TeX, LaTeX, and emacs cannot be used directly on encrypted files.
 Unfortunately this means that the input and output will, at least temporarily, be on the disk in cleartext on the computer.
 Be very careful that exam files are secret in a subdirectory that is secret.
-They can be encrypted at all times except just around the TEXing and the printing. - 8.
-This file requires LATEX and calls on the files epsf.tex, exammac.tex and exammac2.tex, which must be in the path searched by LATEX.
+They can be encrypted at all times except just around the TeXing and the printing. - 8.
+This file requires LaTeX and calls on the files epsf.tex, exammac.tex and exammac2.tex, which must be in the path searched by LaTeX.
 On the public Suns this should be the case without your taking any action. - 9.
-The path to what is described here starts with "Question" 1. this incuded available question formats, rules for a good $\square T_E X$ or $T_E X$ file, database use, and how to get started.
+The available question formats are introduced starting with "Question" 1.
+The rules required for a good latex (or tex) file to be compatible with grtex are spelled out in "Question" 24.
+Hints for databases are in "Question" 33.

-Elementary charge $e = 1.6 \times 10^{-19}$ C, Electron charge = -e.
+Elementary charge $e = 1.6 \times 10^{-19} \text{ C}$, Electron charge = -e.